niaid/GO_Elite_2/README.md

 ## Test with demonstration data:

 **Instructions**
+First rename GO_Elite_2-master to GO-Elite_v.1.2.5-Py

+Then under the Database folder add the databases found at ......

 There are two ways to run this pipeline.
 1) Use the R script to parse the data and prep it for GO-elite
 2) Use the prepared data in the "Example_inputs_GO_Elite" folder.